danielwilstrop/nextJSBlog/data/blog/jsarrays1.md

 // ['2', '3', '4', '5', '6']
 ```

-There are more methods too of course to be covered in a later article but these are the real 'bread and butter' of javascript arrya methods to make code cleaner, quicker to develop and more readable.
+There are more methods too of course to be covered in a later article but these are the real 'bread and butter' of javascript array methods to make code cleaner, quicker to develop and more readable.